gponimansky/studious-system/README.md

 # Archer Game
-This is a sample unity project involving ragdoll archers.
+This is the base unity project involving ragdoll archers.
 Currently in the works with MG Games.

 ![In the Works](https://i.imgur.com/LjHyEPU.gif)